Multi-vortex Bose-Einstein condensate: examining the role of interaction range using Gaussian potential

 \section{THE SYSTEM AND THE HAMILTONIAN}

-We consider a harmonically trapped system of $N$ spinless bosons each of mass $M$, interacting via a normalized Gaussian potential in an $x$-$y$ symmetric plane with an externally impressed rotation $\mathbf{\Omega}=\Omega{\hat{z}}$ about the z-axis.
-The Hamiltonian for this system in a co-rotating frame is given by
+We consider a system of $N$ spinless bosons each of mass $M$, interacting via a Gaussian type of potential, harmonically confined in symmetric $x$-$y$ plane with an externally impressed rotation $\mathbf{\Omega}=\Omega{\hat{z}}$ about the z-axis.
+The Hamiltonian for the system in the co-rotating frame is given by

-where ${{L}_{z}}^{lab}=\sum_{i}^{N}l_{z_i}$ is the total angular momentum of the system about $z$-axis in the laboratory frame.
-The Hamiltonian in the laboratory frame is given by
+where $\mbox{L}_{z}^{lab}=\sum_{i}^{N}\mbox{l}_{z_i}$ is the total angular momentum of the system about $z$-axis in the laboratory frame.
+The Hamiltonian for the system in the laboratory frame is given by

-The first and the second term in Eq.~(\ref{eq:Hamil_Ch2}) are the kinetic energy and the harmonic trap potential respectively.
-The last term $U(\{\mathbf{r,r^{\prime}}\})$ is the particle-particle interaction potential taken here as a finite-range Gaussian potential described ahead.
-The harmonic potential can be written as
+The first and the second terms in Eq.~(\ref{eq:Hamil_Ch2}) are the kinetic energy and the harmonic trap potential, respectively.
+The harmonic trap potential is given by